endurantgames/cosmiclegends/src/classes/shaper.md

 Energy Generation

 :   In addition to your ability to control physical elements,
     you can also create it as well.

+    [Dynamo]{.crossover}
-Add one Word from the Dynamo's Energy Power Word list as a Personal Power Word.
+    Add one Word from the
+    Dynamo's Energy Power Word list as a Personal Power Word.

 Force Field